malrase/malrase.github.io/source/_posts/2014-07-07-day-trip-to-kutna-hora.markdown

   <div class="alt">Bones, skull and crossbones, bone chandelier, bone signature.</div>
 </div>

 They hand out laminated sheets with some information on them, so you get a little historical information.
-However, I'd recommend either loading up Wikipedia or having it on your phone.
+However, I'd recommend either loading up Wikipedia or having it on your phone for more detail.

 <div class="img">
   <img src="/images/the-journey/kutna-hora/bone-arms.jpg">